 As a general rule, the more powerful (the higher the voltage output) the lawn-mower, the louder it will be.
 There are now labels that tell you how much noise that mowers output on a lot of models.
 However, as noise labels are voluntary, some manufacturers will not have them.

 If you are concerned, choose a mower that has these a volume label, use a decibel meter, or just use some ear muffs when mowing your lawn.
 They are not expensive and may save you or your child’s hearing in later life.

-Gas mowers as you are probably aware are much louder than the electric models.
+Gas mowers, as you are probably aware, are much louder than the electric models.
 They cut larger areas of grass much quicker, so they are more powerful, and more power means more sound.
 For this type of mower, you will probably will some hearing protection.

 These may have voluntary noise labels on them, but it is less likely.
 The manual mentions something about hearing protection, and if it says that it is needed, then you must wear ear plugs while mowing!
-Unless it states explicitly that ear muffs are not required, you should consider using them.
+Unless it states explicitly that ear muffs are not required, you should use them.